themlstudent/StackOverflow_Question_Tagging_Project/README.md

 - If you see the `Red colour Highlighted Box Sentence` in the given image it is called `Title`.
 - If you see the `Gren colour Highlighted Box Sentence` in the given image it is called `Description`.
+- If you see the `Orange colour Highlighted Box Words` in the given image it is called `Tags`.